Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. In the Managed Service for PostgreSQL cluster description, change the values of the parameters in config.postgresql_config.
+2. Update the settings in the config.postgresql_config section of your Managed Service for PostgreSQL cluster description.
 If there is no such section, create one.

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {